Ituri Province: Geography

-Ituri is a region of high plateau (2000–5000 meters) that has a large tropical forest but also the landscape of savannah.
+Ituri is a region of high plateau (2,000–5,000 meters) that has a large tropical forest but also the landscape of savannah.
 The province has rare fauna, including the okapi, the national animal of the Congo.
-As for flora, an important species is Mangongo, whose leaves are used by the Mbuti to build their homes.
+As for flora, an important species is Mongongo, whose leaves are used by the Mbuti to build their homes.

+A map of tree-cover loss in Ituri, 2001-2024, from the Global Forest Change dataset.

 The Ituri Rainforest is in this area, and is located northeast of the Ituri River and on the western side of Lake Albert.
 It has borders with Uganda and South Sudan.